appium/appium/README.md

 contributions](GOVERNANCE.md#compensation-scheme), as well as support other open source projects we rely on.
 [Become a sponsor](https://opencollective.com/appium) via our OpenCollective page.

-### Development Partner
+### Development Partners

-Appium is incredibly grateful to our Development Partner for their sustained contribution of project development and leadership!
+Appium is incredibly grateful to our Development Partners for their sustained contribution of project development and leadership!

 <p align="center">